Admitted Claimant Frequently Asked Questions

 There is no set time or automatic updating every year.
 However, specifics of some of the Regulations occasionally change to meet claimant needs.
 All of the changes are made available to claimants as they occur.

-My child is newly admitted to the Birth-Injury Program, how do I learn more about the Program?
+My child is newly admitted to the Birth-Injury Program.
+How do I learn more about the Program?

 The Program conducts an orientation meeting with all new claimants.
 Additionally, you may contact any of the staff members with questions.
-A list of families in the Program that are willing to help orient you also is available.
-For confidentiality reasons, we cannot publish this list on the web site.
+A list of families in the Program that are willing to help orient you is also available.
+For confidentiality reasons, we cannot publish this list on the website.